We bring high-potential individuals together to explore ideas, find collaborators, and figure out their next career move amidst high optionality.

 When is Recess Labs?

-While we used to operate a 3-month, cohort-based program, Recess Labs currently operates as an ongoing community based in NYC.
-Coworking jams happen weekly, and retreats happen several times a year.
+We used to operate a 3-month, cohort-based program, Recess Labs currently operates as an ongoing community based in NYC.

 I have a full-time job.
 Can I still join?